Mirantis/k8s-externalipcontroller/doc/fail-over-optimization.md

 ## Known Issues

 Regardless of the settings described above there are chances that pods from failed nodes will be respawned with about 15-20 minutes lag.
-This behaviour was observed with k8s v.1.5.x and calico v1.1.0-rc3, v1.1.0-rc5 within 25-30% cases.
-Two situations have been observed that were leading to such behaviour:
+Another issue is that kube-proxy does not resetup routes so applications cannot access kube-API when some of the master nodes go down.
-* kube-proxy does not resetup routes so applications cannot access kube-API when some of the master nodes go down;
+This behaviour was observed with k8s v.1.5.x and calico v1.1.0-rc3, v1.1.0-rc5
-* pods are not respawned for a long time after some of the worker nodes go down.
+within 25-30% cases.